 - Laurelville Mennonite Church Center, Mt.
 Pleasant, PA.

 Do you love art?
 Have a passion for knowledge?
 Get the scoop on Pittsburgh’s art scene.

-- Enjoy private tours of local cultural attractions and/or museums
+- Enjoy private tours of Randyland and Bicycle Heaven, two Pittsburgh local museums

 - Participate in a drum circle led by Jim Donovan, leader of the band Sun King Warriors and former member of the band Rusted Root